- Home

 They are active researchers who are engaged in the field of school psychology on local, regional and national levels.
 Some of their accomplishments include:

-- Michelle Demaray, Ph.D., is the editor of the Journal of School Psychology.
+- Michelle K. Demaray, Ph.D., is a Fellow of APA Division 16, is a Distinguished Research Professor, a Board of Trustee Professor, and was the former Editor of the Journal of School Psychology.

-- Christine Malecki, Ph.D., was the chair of the executive committee of the Council of Directors of School Psychology Programs.
+- Christine Malecki, Ph.D., is a Fellow of APA Division 16, is a Distinguished Engagement Professor, a Presidential Research Professor, and was the former chair of the executive committee of the Council of Directors of School Psychology Programs.

 Contact Us